shandhiviyarajan/front-end-test/README.md

 ### How is the exam graded?
-Push commits then and there to check your approach on development or providing solution.
+Push commits then and there to check your approach during development.

 We are looking for idiomatic use of JavaScript, and the ability to solve the problem with code that is clean and easy to read.
 Please show us how you would use the language and conventions to structure things in a clear and maintainable way.